Landau (automobile)

-Landau is a carriage design with a folding fabric top consisting of two sections supported by external elliptical springs.

-When used in referencing an automobile, landau generally means a simulated convertible.
+The Landau began as a carriage design with a folding fabric top consisting of two sections supported by external elliptical springs.
+This landau roof design was adopted in early automobiles as a convertible top.
+The term, however, came to mean a simulated convertible.
+A landau bar is an ornamental feature located on a car's c-pillar derived from the roof form, primarily used on hearses.

 The Nash Rambler Landau introduced in 1950 is a cabrio coach with a power-operated fabric top.

-A landau bar is an ornamental feature located on a car's rear quarter panel, mostly used on hearses.

 Origins

 Carriages that had a fabric top that could be lowered and raised were named "Landau" carriages after the city of Landau in Germany where convertible carriages were first produced.

-Thus the name "landau", like many other automobile terms, originates from coachbuilding (since coachbuilders began making motor car bodies instead, and because customers were familiar with coachbuilding terms).
+Thus the name "landau", like many other automobile terms, originates from coachbuilding, as coachbuilders transitioned from horse-drawn conveyances to motor car bodies, many carrying over the "coachworks" terminology for their businesses, and early era customers retaining their familiarity with coachbuilding terms.

 The "landau" described a carriage that featured a manually folding fabric roof that was supported by elliptical springs.
 The top was designed with separate folding front and rear sections that raised or lowered independently or locked together in the middle to cover the carriage.
 To differentiate the landau models, the coachbuilders typically included large sidebars.

-The automotive equivalent to the horse-drawn landau carriage was not popular, since a forward view was generally insisted upon by passengers.
+The automotive equivalent to the horse-drawn landau carriage was not popular, as both the driver and front seat passengers faced forward, rather than an elevated coachman handling a team and front seat passengers facing rearward.
 Instead, the more popular body style for automobiles was the landaulet (half-landau), with its covered front seats and open rear seats.

 The 1935 handbook of the Society of Automotive Engineers defines the landau as "a closed-type body with provision for opening or folding the rear quarter, by the use of landau joints" and this usually makes it impossible to include quarter glass.

 Simulated convertible

 In the 1920s and 1930s, especially in the United States, "landau" became associated with cars where the fixed (eg metal) roof and rear quarter panels were covered with fabric or leather and fitted with S-shaped side landau bars, to make it appear like a convertible roof.

-Following the 1920s and 1930s, when custom-built bodies were available with a split front and rear roof design, the use of landau changed from a functional feature on limited production cars to that of a decorative feature in some higher market segment production cars.
+Following the 1920s and 1930s, when custom-built bodies were available with a split front and rear roof design, the use of landau changed from a functional feature on limited production cars to of a decorative feature in some higher market segment production cars.

 The term landau fell into disuse from the mid-1940s until the late-1950s.
 It was used to describe fixed-roof cars styled to simulate a two-piece roof or to resemble convertibles, sometimes time using vinyl roofs.
-An example of a two-piece roof is the 1957 Imperial four-door hardtop with simulated "landau-type" roof design.
+An example of a two-piece roof is the 1957 Imperial four-door hardtop with a simulated "landau-type" roof design.
 Some models were called "landaus" by their manufacturers, and many were fitted with landau bars on the rear quarters (faux cabriolet).